-This article, Psychology graduate school essay, was previously written to guide my undergraduates at Carnegie Mellon UniversityWhy do graduate school admissions committees ask for essays?
+This article, Psychology graduate school essay, was previously written to guide my undergraduates at Carnegie Mellon University.

-Contrary to popular belief, their intention is not to add to the torture-some, uncertain graduate application process.
-Most members of these committees can still vividly recall the anxiety associated with the application process.
+Contrary to popular belief, their intention is not to add to the torturesome, uncertain graduate application process.
+Most members of these committees can still vividly recall the anxiety associated with writing their psychology graduate school essay.
 They remember what it was like to be uncertain about the future.
 They may recall the anxiety inherent in the prospect of choosing between career and loved ones.
 Some may even remember having felt, “my self-worth can be measured by the outcome of this process.”
 So anxious were they that, in an effort to avoid the final judgment, many, if not most, “put off” writing their applications until the last possible moment.

 It may sound trite, but the essay is a place where you can help the committee to understand, “who you are”.
 What are your special, unique qualities?
 And, what struggles have you overcome?
 If your application has some apparent deficiencies, such as a bad year–a puzzling hiatus in your education–or low GRE’s, the committee will be trying to justify overlooking these weaknesses.
 In your essay, you provide a realistic, mature rationale for your “difficulties.”